 heart

-The Heart is a tangible interface that translates real-time cardiac data into a felt, synchronized heartbeat.
+The Heart is a tangible interface that translates real-time heart rate data into a physically felt heartbeat, synchronized with the holder's heart.
 Designed as a research instrument, it examines how experiencing one’s own physiological rhythm through a believable, biomimetic form influences interoceptive awareness.

-Conventional biometric systems present cardiac data as abstract metrics, requiring cognitive interpretation rather than direct perception.
-By rendering heartbeat as time-aligned physical rhythm and pressure, the Heart investigates how non-visual, tangible feedback can support perceptual understanding of internal states and reorient attention toward the body.
+Conventional body-sensing systems present cardiac data as abstract metrics, requiring cognitive interpretation rather than direct perception.
+By rendering heartbeat as time-aligned physical rhythm and pressure, the Heart investigates how tactile feedback can support perceptual understanding of internal states and reorient attention toward the body.

 flagship research – in progress